Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-redshift.md

     You can also find your **Database Name** under the **Database configurations** section of the Properties tab.

+### (Optional) SSH Tunnel

+Eppo supports connecting to a Redshift cluster over an SSH tunnel.

+Connect with a username & password combination or public key option.

+**SSH tunnel with username and password**

+* tunnel host
+* username & password

+**SSH tunnel with public key**

+* tunnel host
+* username
+* public key

 ## Enter credentials into Eppo

 1. Log in to your Eppo account at [eppo.cloud](https://eppo.cloud/)